avergnaud/CEH-notes/README.md

 At the very top of the OSI Reference Model stack of layers, we find layer 7, the application layer.
 Continuing the trend that we saw in layers 5 and 6, this one too is named very appropriately: the application layer is the one that is used by network applications.
 These programs are what actually implement the functions performed by users to accomplish various tasks over the network.

-It's important to understand that what the OSI model calls an “application” is not exactly the same as what we normally think of as an “application”.
+It's important to understand that what the OSI model calls an "application" is not exactly the same as what we normally think of as an "application".
 In the OSI model, the application layer provides services for user applications to employ.
 For example, when you use your Web browser, that actual software is an application running on your PC.
-It doesn't really “reside” at the application layer.
+It doesn't really "reside" at the application layer.
 Rather, it makes use of the services offered by a protocol that operates at the application layer, which is called the Hypertext Transfer Protocol (HTTP).
 The distinction between the browser and HTTP is subtle, but important.

 The reason for pointing this out is because not all user applications use the application layer of the network in the same way.
 Sure, your Web browser does, and so does your e-mail client and your Usenet news reader.
 But if you use a text editor to open a file on another machine on your network, that editor is not using the application layer.
 In fact, it has no clue that the file you are using is on the network: it just sees a file addressed with a name that has been mapped to a network somewhere else.
 The operating system takes care of redirecting what the editor does, over the network.